 Alpha Lambda Delta became a national organization through the chartering of several chapters in the late 1920’s.
-Today, there are over 245 chapters and over 700,000 students have been initiated.
+Today, there are over 280 chapters and over one million students have been initiated.
 The chapter at Eastern Kentucky University was chartered in 2005.

 Alpha Lambda Delta continues to celebrate academic excellence among first-year students.
-The Perpetual Fellowship Fund exceeds $2 million and provides over 50 undergraduate and graduate fellowships.
+The Perpetual Fellowship Fund exceeds $5 million and provides over 50 undergraduate, 20 study-abroad and 28 graduate fellowships.

 - You must have a 3.5 or higher Grade Point Average (on a 4.0-point scale), or the equivalent.

 - You must be enrolled as a full-time student pursuing a baccalaureate (Bachelor's) degree.

 - Freshman transfer students from institutions that do not have an Alpha Lambda Delta chapter, to be eligible for membership, must have the required Alpha Lambda Delta grade point average on the courses taken during the first full curricular period at EKU.
 In addition, the cumulative average of the grades of the student's transfer credits combined with the grades in the institution in which the student is currently enrolled must equal the Alpha Lambda Delta academic grade requirement.